JC-Orozco/BlocksIDE/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Uses other open source components like Blockly and acornjs
+Uses other open source components like Blockly, acornjs and BlockPy